 TRM Purpose and Scope

 The purpose of the statewide Technical Reference Manual (TRM) is to provide a single common reference document to estimate energy and peak demand savings resulting from the installation of energy efficiency measures promoted by utility-administered programs in Texas.
-This document is a compilation of deemed savings values previously approved by the Public Utility Commission of Texas (PUCT) for use in estimating savings for energy efficiency measures.
+This document is a compilation of deemed savings values approved by the Public Utility Commission of Texas (PUCT) for use in estimating savings for energy efficiency measures.
 The TRM is updated annually through a collaborative process between the Electric Utilities Marketing Managers of Texas (EUMMOT) and the PUCT’s third-party Evaluation, Measurement and Verification (EM&V) contractor.
 The data and methodologies in this document are to be used by program planners, administrators, implementers, and evaluators for forecasting, reporting, and evaluating energy and demand savings from energy efficiency measures installed in Texas.
 The scope of the TRM is measure savings; therefore, utilities’ program manuals should be consulted for health and safety considerations related to the implementation of measures (e.g., residential air sealing measures).

 The development and maintenance of the TRM are addressed in P.U.C.
 SUBST.
 R. 25.181 (16 TAC §25.181), relating to Energy Efficiency Goal (Project No. 39674).
-The first two versions of the TRM were specific to measures using a deemed savings approach.
-Subsequent versions of the TRM also include standardized M&V protocols for determining and/or verifying energy and demand savings for specific measures or programs ((16 TAC § 25.181(q)(6)(A)).
+The TRM includes measures that use a deemed savings approach and standardized M&V protocols to determineor verify energy and demand savings for specific measures or programs ((16 TAC § 25.181(q)(6)(A)).

 Deemed Savings Discussion